 Hinde Boujemaa: The path of least resistance, she chooses that.

 Hend Sabri: I think what’s interesting is, if we changed the angle or point of view from Noura to the husband, you would find a totally different approach to what a choice means to a man and what a choice means to a woman.
 A choice, in a woman’s situation, even when she makes the choice, and is proactive about making the choice, is always a lose-lose situation.
 Whereas it’s much easier for a man to make emotional choices, life-changing decisions.

 That is a very interesting part of the film.
-She never complains.
-She never even cries in the film.
+She never complains or cries in the film.
 She always looks confident.
 Even at the police station, she’s keeping her head high.
 But at the same time, you feel something else, or at least she broke my heart so many times in scenes.
 But she takes it because she can not allow herself not to take it.
-This is the strength and vulnerability of every woman in the whole world: we can not allow that vulnerability to allow to show at crucial moments in our lives.
+This is the strength and vulnerability of every woman in the world: we can not allow that vulnerability to show at crucial moments in our lives.
 We can maybe allow it offscreen.
 Maybe she allowed it, but we did not keep that on camera.
 She wanted a strong woman; she did not want a self-loathing woman.

 Hinde Boujemaa: I didn’t want a miserabilistic woman or a victim.
 She is a victim, but she’s a victim of the big system.
 And she’s the victim of her decisions.
 She’s the victim of her fear.

 7R: How did you approach the mise-en-scène of the film?
 The framing is so meaningful and beautiful.

 Hinde Boujemaa: It was important to me to feel the five senses of my actress — the smell, the touch — so that’s why I decided when I am with her, to be really close to her.
 With the family scenes, it’s another thing because I needed to have this energy that you can find in each house.
 I focused a lot on her because she has this gift to say without doing anything and to tell a lot.